trentm/node-bunyan/README.md

 - `req.username`: Authenticated user (or for a 401, the user attempting to auth).
-- Some mechanism to calculate response latency. "restify" users will have a "X-Response-Time" header.
+- Some mechanism to calculate response latency. "restify" users will have an "X-Response-Time" header.
 A `latency` custom field would be fine.
 - `req.body`: If you know that request bodies are small (common in APIs, for example), then logging the request body is good.